Eleonora Fonseca Pimentel: Arrest and death

 Fonseca Pimentel asked to be beheaded, as was customary aristocrats sentenced to death; however her request was denied.
 The Kingdom of Naples only recognized her father's nobility, and additionally as a Jacobin she was no longer publicly viewed as nobility.
+She was thusly killed by hanging, in August 1799.
 As a woman once viewed as noble, who had however spoken out against the monarchy, she was made an example of through her public hanging.
 And of eight other patriots sentenced, she was the last to be hanged.
 On the day of her hanging in Piazza Mercato, her last wish was only for a cup of coffee.
 She was calm as she went to the gallows, as the monarch's loyalists shouted: "Long Live Carolina, Death to the Jacobina."
 Her last words were in Latin, a quote from Virgil's The Aeneid: "Forsan et haec olim meninisse juvabit," which translates to "perhaps it will please (people) one day to remember these things."